CameronGregoire/445-Database-Project/README.md

 2. You should now see our program popup with various buttons to select for different queries.

 ## How to run the program's queries/functions
+We managed to combine many of our scenario/analytical queries down into 11 functions for our program.

 Assuming you have the program now up and running:

 ### Function 1: Get a list of books by given book name, author name, book genre, rating, or publisher.